shiva/ccl/README.md

 [![Build Status](https://travis-ci.org/shiva/ccl.svg?branch=cmake-support)](https://travis-ci.org/shiva/ccl)
 [![Gitter](https://badges.gitter.im/shiva/ccl.svg)](https://gitter.im/shiva/ccl?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Jacob Navia created a [container library for C][0].
 The library provides a framework for containers in C, and implements several common and some uncommon container types.
-This repo is forked from Jacob Navia's [repo][0] (which seems to be have no recent activity).
-There is extensive documentation provided to describe the [design of libccl][1] and it's usage.
+This repo is forked from Jacob Navia's [repo][0] to continue implementing a portable build system using CMake and to write cpputest based tests.
+There is extensive documentation provided to describe the [design of libccl][1].

 This branch contains a version of libccl built using cmake.
 The goal is to provide a set of unit-tests and a build system that is cross-platform capable of compiling libccl to multiple platforms.
 A git submodule is used to provide some useful cmake modules.
 Currently only *nix variants and MacOSX is supported.